8 Essential Considerations Before Adding a Bonus Room

 7. Can I afford it?

 There’s nothing more heartbreaking that having your hopes set on plans that can’t be built because they are not financially feasible.
-Make certain that your financing and budget are firmly in place, that your contactor has an understanding of exactly what you can afford, and that he or she can make suggestions and offer guidance to keep your project on track.
+Make certain that your financing and budget are firmly in place, that your contractor has an understanding of exactly what you can afford, and that he or she can make suggestions and offer guidance to keep your project on track.

 8. Is it a good investment?